fowziaelmi/Weekend-challenge-2/README.md

 ## TODO

-- [x]source in clients.js,server and index.html
+- [x] Source in clients.js,server and index.html
-- [x]Add inputs to the html
+- [x] Add inputs to the html
 - [x] Add input for numbers
-- [x]Add button for add, subtract, multiply and divide
+- [x] Add button for add, subtract, multiply and divide
-- [x]Add button for calculate
+- [x] Add button for calculate
-- [x]Add button for clear
+- [x] Add button for clear

-- [x]source in jquery
+- [x] Source in jquery

 ### Server Side